dexhorthy/fructose/README.md

 > Whyyyyyyy!?

-There are a few real-world applications below the examples section.
+There are a few real-world applications below the FAQ section.

 > Is this a joke?

 Mostly.

-> I have yak that needs shaving.
+> I have a yak that needs shaving.

 I'm your guy.